marijnh/Eloquent-JavaScript/11_async.md

 but effective way to compare their content.

-The nodes immediately start broadcasting their connections, which should, unless some nests are completely unreachable, give every nest a map of the current network ((graph)).
+The nodes immediately start broadcasting their connections, which should, unless some nests are completely unreachable, quickly give every nest a map of the current network ((graph)).

 {{index pathfinding}}